-This article first appeared in the Business Daily on February 12, 2017
+This article first appeared in my weekly column with the Business Daily on August 27, 2017

 Anzetse Were is a development economist; email@example.com